-Food Technology and Catering teacher Helen O’Connor was keen that students from Pleckgate should take part in the competition as Reg’s grandson, Alex Johnson, attended Pleckgate and studied GCSE Food and Nutrition.
+Food Technology and Catering teacher Helen O’Connor was keen that pupils from Pleckgate should take part in the competition as Reg’s grandson, Alex Johnson, attended Pleckgate and studied GCSE Food and Nutrition.

-Seventy teams started out and 19 teams from schools across the North West got through to the second round with Year Nine students Aaisha Abdulgani and Saira Surgeon representing Pleckgate at Blackburn College.
+Seventy teams started out and 19 teams from schools across the North West got through to the second round with Year Nine pupils Aaisha Abdulgani and Saira Surgeon representing Pleckgate at Blackburn College.

 All teams were asked to cook a main course dish for two people using duck.
 Aaisha and Saira made a Thai Green Curry with Som Tum (Green Papaya Salad) and wild rice.